itsjesseyo/pyUspsLib/README.md

 	Despite the docuementation, you don't have access yet

 After running the tests, give USPS a call.
-The instructions say to email, but they didn't send me a response in 72 hours.
+The instructions say to email, but I gave up after waiting 72 hours.
 The phone call took minutes.

 BASIC USAGE
 ==================

-	from pyUspsLib.lib import USPS
+	from pyuspslib.lib import USPS
 	user_id = 'my_usps_user_id'

 	usps = USPS(user_id)